Garhoogin/ptexconv/README.md

 ## Texture Conversion Options
 Texture conversion has a couple switches of its own.
 Use `-f` followed by a format name (or number) to select a texture format to use.
 Use the `-fp` option followed by a path to a (raw) palette file to instruct the program to use this palette file when generating texture data.
 Lastly, the `-ot` option tells ptexconv to output a file as an NNS TGA file (for use with NNS plugins).

+When using a fixed palette, the palette file is read (and assumed not to be compressed) and used for the color reduction process without being modified.
+By default, a palette file is not output when outputting raw binary data with a fixed palette.
+If output of the palette file is required, you may additionally use the `-fpo` option.

 ## Compression Options
 By default, output files are not compresed.
 Compression settings are valid for binary files, C source files, and GRF files.
 For C source files, the compression is applied to the data before writing C source output.
 For binary files, the whole file is compressed.
 For GRF files, the file's binary blocks are independently compressed.